 Hair sprays come in two types of containers: aerosol and non-aerosol.

-Aerosol: You’ll find pressurized hair spray in the most aerosol containers.
+Aerosol: You’ll find pressurized hair spray most often in aerosol containers.
 When you press on the nozzle, you release a continuous stream of hair spray.
 Aerosol sprays are ideal for adding volume.

 Any hair spray can leave your hair feeling sticky and stiff if you apply too much, but some are more prone to this than others.
 Make sure the product you choose is lightweight and doesn’t ruin your hair’s natural texture.
 It should have enough hold that your hair stays in place without making it feel crunchy or sticky.

 This is a relatively minor concern, but if you have to run out the door in a hurry, you’ll want a hair spray that dries quickly.
 Most hair sprays dry within a couple of minutes, at most, so this shouldn’t be an issue for most people.

 Hair spray ranges in price from under $5 to over $30.

 You’ll typically find that the more expensive products hold your hair better without weighing it down or feeling sticky or stiff.

 While $20 or $30 might seem like a big investment, these products usually last a long time, especially if you don’t use hair spray every day.